 Career interests describe a person's preferences for different types of working environments and activities.
 When a person's interest match the demands of an occupation, people are usually more engaged and satisfied in that role.

-Compared to most occupations, those who work as an Engineering Director are usually higher in their Enterprising, Investigative, and Realistic interests.
+Compared to most occupations, those who work as an Engineering Director are usually higher in their Enterprising, Realistic, and Investigative interests.

 Engineering Directors typically have very strong Enterprising interests.
 Enterprising occupations frequently involve starting up and carrying out projects.
 These occupations can involve leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.